-Once you have the above information, you are ready to setup and configure your DSL-300T ADSL Modem.
+Once you have the above information, you are ready to setup and configure your DSL-500T ADSL Router.

-The Modem may be reset to its factory default settings by performing a Restore settings operation within the management interface (see System Commands below).
+The Modem may be reset to its factory default settings by performing a Restore settings operation within the management interface, see System Commands for more information.
 If you cannot gain access to the management interface, you may opt to use the Reset button on the rear panel of the device (see Factory Reset Button below).